jayteelan/tutorials/django/readme.md

   - `asgi.py` is the entry point for ASGI-compatible web servers to serve the project, and
   - `wsgi.py` is the entry point for WSGI-compatible web servers

 It's also a good idea to add a `.gitignore` to the project directory.
-Here's [the ultimate Django gitignore](https://djangowaves.com/tips-tricks/gitignore-for-a-django-project/#heres-the-ultimate-django-gitignore "The Ultimate Django .gitignore")
+Here's [The Ultimate Django .gitignore](https://djangowaves.com/tips-tricks/gitignore-for-a-django-project/#heres-the-ultimate-django-gitignore "The Ultimate Django .gitignore")

 ```
 # Django #